Bumblebee RM-5: DIY Ribbon Mic Kit with Pre-Assembled Motor

 The recording of an acoustic band made with a single Blumlein pair of RM-5 DIY Ribbon Mics.
 Yes, yes, yes, it is just one Blumlein pair!
 I couldn’t believe it myself until the recording engineer explained me the process in details.
 You can read how this recording was made in my blog post: RM-5 DIY Ribbon Mic – Blumlein Recording of an Acoustic Band

-A very nice acoustic guitar track recorded with a pair of RM-5 microphones in a Blumlein setup:
+A very nice acoustic guitar track by a customer recorded with a pair of RM-5 microphones in a Blumlein setup:

 A great acoustic track recorded by professor Dan Boner.
 The RM-5 mic was used to record the vocals and fiddle: